suit-wg/suit-mti/draft-ietf-suit-mti.md

 ## Use of AES-CTR in Payload Encryption {#aes-ctr-payloads}

 AES-CTR mode with a digest is specified, see {{-ctrcbc}}.
 All of the AES-CTR security considerations in {{-ctrcbc}} apply.
 See {{I-D.ietf-suit-firmware-encryption}} for additional background information.
-As a result of these mitigating circumstances, AES-CTR is an acceptable cipher for typical software/firmware delivery scenarios.

 # IANA Considerations